-For senior managers responsible for driving manufacturing growth at a strategic level, anecdotally speaking, the value of ERP should be fairly self-evident.
+For senior managers responsible for driving manufacturing growth at a strategic level, anecdotally speaking, the benefits of ERP should be fairly self-evident.
 For example, in general, everyone in this segment wants better business metrics; better reporting; and enhanced revenue – right?

 However, at a practical level, hearing about these results is not the same as actually doing (or paying for) them, especially when 37% of your workforce will be using the system according to the latest ERP research - there’s a lot riding on the system being worth it to your bottom line, and to your workers.
 This is where glossy sales collateral and smooth-talking consultants actually become more problematic than helpful.
 Consequently, in an attempt to offer some ‘honest-brokerage’ relating to why ERP offers enhanced pointers to the manufacturing sector, we thought we’d showcase just three benefits of manufacturing ERP among a host of values relating to this particular business software technology.